eddiejoe-antonio/nc-resource-finder/README.md

-## NC Resource Finder
+# North Carolina Resource Finder

-Front-end build for NC Resource Finder.
-To be migrated to Drupal.
+Front-end demo of NC Resource Finder.
+This project will be integrated with NCDIT's Drupal environment.